 Where to Stay in Hampi

 In Hampi, I recommend you stay on the far side of the river (opposite the side with the temples).
+Especially if you’re planning a solo trip to Hampi.
 Every traveller I spoke to before arriving made the same recommendation to me, and I’m glad I listened.
 The temple side is a holy area, so there’s no alcohol or meat sold there.
 While this may not be a problem for you, it does mean that most travellers flock to the other side of the river so this is where you’ll find more fellow backpackers.
 It’s also where most of the hostels are found, and there are more restaurants and nightlife.

 From all accounts, temple-side of Hampi is dead after dark.
 While there’s no party scene on the other side either, there is more of a social scene.
 Many restaurants show movies at night, some serve beer (although you have to ask for it as it’s never on the menus), and there’s a much more social vibe.